 - One of the University's formal assessment boards will then confirm your marks, depending on whether you are an undergraduate or postgraduate taught student, and the point you have reached in your studies.
-The Academic Board delegates this responsibility to several different assessment boards. - 5.4 Membership of these assessment boards includes representative members of course team staff and relevant external examiners, and are chaired by a senior member of staff as set out in the Schedule of University Committees in the QME Handbook.
+The Academic Board delegates this responsibility to several different assessment boards. - 5.4 Membership of these assessment boards includes representative members of the course team and are chaired by a senior member of staff as set out in the Schedule of University Committees in the QME Handbook.
+The Schedule also outlines the role of external examiners at relevant assessment boards and award boards.

-Click here for a link to the QME Handbook, or search the intranet for 'QME Handbook'.
+Click here for a link to the QME Handbook, or search the website for 'QME Handbook'.

 5.5 Programme Assessment Boards meet towards the end of each academic year and are responsible for the assessment of undergraduate students.
 They receive provisional unit marks and, after discussion as appropriate with the external examiners, they confirm the marks for students in each of the years of study from Year 0 to Year 3, including for students studying for a Level 5 Diploma.
 They also make decisions on progression from one year of study to the next, and on cases where a student hasn't passed one or more units.
 The Programme Assessment Board will also make decisions on marks and academic progress for students who we have confirmed have committed academic misconduct in their work.

-Short Course Assessment and Award Boards meet as required during each academic year, and combine the functions of Programme Assessment and Final Award Board for students on Level 4 and Level 6 short courses.
+Short Course Assessment and Award Boards meet as required during each academic year and combine the functions of Programme Assessment and Final Award Board for students on Level 4 and Level 6 short courses.